-The universal selector is same as a wild card character, will select all elements on a page.
+The universal selector is the same as a wildcard character, will select all elements on a page.
 Every page is built by the HTML tags.
 Each tag represents an element on the page.
 Following CSS example, uses the universal selector

 ELEMENT TYPE SELECTOR:

 Element Type Selector is a selector that matches the name of a document element type.
 This selector element matches instance of the element in the document tree.

 ID selector is declared by using a hash symbol (#) preceding a string of characters.
 The selector matches any HTML element that has an ID attribute with the same value as that of the selector, but minus the hash symbol